addresscloud/terraform-aws-tile-service/README.md

 ### Caching

 This module supports caching tile requests using [API Gateway caching](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-caching.html).
 Caching is disabled by default because it incurs an hourly cost not included in the AWS Free Tier.
 To enable caching add the following parameters to the module configuration.
-See [examples/caching](examples/caching) for a complete example.
+See [examples/caching](examples/caching) for further details.

 * `api_cache_size` - adding this setting will initialise a dedicated cache cluster in API Gateway.
 * `api_cache_ttl` - adding this setting will enable caching for the tile endpoint.
 Requires `api_cache_size` to be set.
 Set the ttl between 0 and 3600.
 Set to 0 to disable caching on the tile endpoint (useful for debugging).
 TileJSON requests are never cached.

 ### Custom Authorisation

 The module supports reference to an authorizer (Lambda) function, which is created outside of the module.
 Custom Access Control headers for CORS can also be configured.
-See [examples/]() for a complete example.
+See [examples/authorization](examples/authorization) for a complete example.

 ### Deployment Trigger